-- Be able to reliably receive and respond in a timely fashion to messages sent to your CR email account. - Be able to navigate the course in Canvas, our online learning management system. - Be able to download and upload files in Canvas. - Be able to use a phone or digital camera to take photos and videos that will be uploaded to Canvas and/or your online lab notebook. - Be able to access internet resources including your textbook Connect site and your lab notebook LabArchives site. - Be able to use a word processing program (such as Microsoft Word or Google Docs). - Be able to use a graphing program (such as Microsoft Excel or Google Sheets).
+- Be able to reliably receive and respond in a timely fashion to messages sent to your CR email account. - Be able to navigate the course in Canvas, our online learning management system. - Be able to download and upload files in Canvas. - Be able to use a phone or digital camera to take photos and videos that will be uploaded to Canvas and/or your online lab notebook. - Be able to access internet resources - Be able to use a word processing program (such as Microsoft Word or Google Docs). - Be able to use a graphing program (such as Microsoft Excel or Google Sheets).